--i portType Specifies the name of the port type being mapped to a SOAP binding.

--n namespace Specifies the namespace to use for the SOAP binding.
+-i portType Specifies the name of the port type being mapped to a SOAP binding. -n namespace Specifies the namespace to use for the SOAP binding.

-wsdl_file Specifies the WSDL file in which the logical binding is defined.
+wsd1_file Specifies the WSDL file in which the logical binding is defined.

 -b binding Specifies the name for the generated SOAP binding.
-Defaults to portTypeBinding . -d dir Specifies the directory into which the new WSDL file is written. -o file Specifies the name of the generated WSDL file.
-Defaults to wsdl_file-soap.wsdl. -style Specifies the encoding style to use in the SOAP binding.
-Defaults to document. -use Specifies how the data is encoded.
-Default is literal. -L file Specifies the location of your Artix license file.
-The default behavior is to check ${\tt IT_PRODUCT_DIR} {\tt license.txt}.$ -q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message.
+Defaults to portTypeBinding. -d dir Specifies the directory into which the new WSDL file is written. -o file Specifies the name of the generated WSDL file.
+Defaults to wsdl file-soap.wsdl.
+Specifies the encoding style to use in the SOAP binding. -style Defaults to document.
+Specifies how the data is encoded.
+Default is literal. -use -L file Specifies the location of your Artix license file.
+The default behavior is to check IT PRODUCT DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -h Displays the tool's usage message. - 77 Displays the tool's version.